PECOS-packages/PECOS/design/instr-program-mvp.md

 memory experiment.
 It establishes the ownership seam that later multi-call and cross-patch stabilizer-flow analysis will generalize.

-## Protocol physical plan
+## Protocol program

-Selected call plans and `SurfaceMemoryAnalysis` compose into one Rust `ProtocolPhysicalPlan` containing:
+Selected call implementation bodies and `SurfaceMemoryAnalysis` compose into one Rust `ProtocolProgram` containing:

 - portable preparation, one-/two-qubit, measurement, and tick-barrier intent;
 - an operation dependency DAG and named syndrome rounds;